practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 $
 ```

-So, we must really use the compiler interactively:
+So, we use the compiler interactively:

 ```
 $ mocka